-The collaboration began as a fluke sev-The collaboration began as a fluke several years ago when an artist friend sisked if she could sketch during a performance-hula being rare in France even today.
+The collaboration began as a fluke several years ago when an artist friend asked if she could sketch during a performance -- hula being rare in France even today.
 The artist, Kathy Burke, asked to draw again at the dance studio.
 This time, a light bulb went on for Silve, a self-proclaimed "chop-suey" local girl who moved to Paris after going abroad as a University of Hawaii art history student in the early 1970s.

-Rather than just invite her friend, Silve Rather than just invite her friend, Silve launched a venture, just as her daughter's interest in hula had motivated her to start Paris' only halau in the early 1990s.
-She invited a handful of artists she knew to undertake a serious, long-term initiation into the art of Hawalian dance.
+Rather than just invite her friend, Silve launched a venture, just as her daughter's interest in hula had motivated her to start Paris' only halau in the early 1990s.
+She invited a handful of artists she knew to undertake a serious, long-term initiation into the art of Hawaiian dance.